TerronGrahamPro@Gmail.com

 As part of the evolution of this system, I further automated the process, ensuring that every week, incoming responses were seamlessly processed and analyzed in real-time.
 This automation allowed us to track and compare trends in employee comments over time, providing invaluable insights into the evolving sentiments and needs of our workforce.
 By implementing this workflow, we significantly enhanced our ability to understand employee feedback, ultimately contributing to a more responsive and employee-centric approach within Microsoft.

 To facilitate a unified product tracking system across Chase, I spearheaded a significant technical initiative aimed at constructing a robust data lake harnessing behavioral clickstream data associated with customer acquisition.
 The underlying behavioral database of this acquisition data repository was substantial, given that Chase.com ranks among the top 50 most frequently visited websites in the United States, with 800 million monthly visits and 6 billion page views.
-The query times for this expansive database were prohibitively long due to their size, and the data within it was not structured in a user-friendly manner, necessitating analysts to perform complex table joins to extract meaningful insights.

 During the Great Resignation in early 2022 my team was depleted significantly and suddenly.
 I took on a role in re-expanding our team's capacity.
 Over the course of just three months, I successfully recruited and onboarded five new team members, effectively growing our team from three to eight members.
 This endeavor was not just about increasing headcount; it was about strategically identifying and bringing on board individuals who would not only fit seamlessly into our team culture but also excel in their roles.